Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 I generalize my model to multi-agent networks, where influence occurs over time and along paths in a graph.
 If an abstract being can travel along a connected sequence of interpretive links—and survives the cognitive filters at each stage—it eventually reaches distant agents.

 This contrasts with diffusion models that focus solely on probabilistic spread.
 Here, influence is constrained not just by social topology, but by the composition of interpretive maps and null spaces along the path.
-The more details can be found ta Appendix~\ref{apx:NetInfl}.
+More details can be found in Appendix~\ref{apx:NetInfl}.